 - Enable data forwarding between hosts in the same VLAN.

 - Unique identifier associated with a network device or interface.

-MAC (physical) address is 48 bits of hexadecimal numbers.
+MAC (physical) addressing is comprised of 48 bits of hexadecimal numbers.
 The first 24 bits is a manufacturer OUI and the last 24 bits is a unique serial number (SN).
 There is a base MAC address assigned to each network device and unique MAC address per Ethernet interface or wireless adapter.
 MAC address notation is written as 00:00:ab:cd:12:34 for example or 0000.abcd.1234 with Cisco network devices.